-Muslin baby blankets top the list of lightweight wraps for your little one.
+Muslin baby blankets benefits top the list of lightweight wraps for your little one.
 The fabric itself is a loose weave of 100% natural cotton.
 It allows a bit of airflow or breathe-ability so that your baby can more easily regulate body temperature and not become overheated.

-Muslin baby blankets are typically used for swaddling but are very versatile.
+Muslin baby blankets benefits are typically used for swaddling but are very versatile.
 Other uses are nursing covers, stroller sunshades, burp cloths, even cloth diapers when you've run out of disposables!
 Plus, muslin baby blankets are available in dozens of delightful patterns and designs AND they wash up well, getting even softer with use!

 If you are interested in making your own custom muslin baby blankets, you need to know that all muslin is not equal.
 The fabric is available in many weights, or grades, from sheer to coarse.
 Since muslin can be used for nearly anything, from dress-making to kitchen uses to wallpaper to making theatrical settings, muslin you buy for baby blankets must be a thin, loosely-woven weight, often called cotton gauze.
 It is usually quite sheer.